icebreakerone/perseus-demo-energy/README.md

 Granting consent will redirect to our demo client application, with the authorisation code appended to the url.
 The authorisation code can be exchanged for an access token by adding the code_verifier value to the form and submitting:

 ![Redirect](docs/exchange.png)

+### Client demo app

+As an alternative to the command line client, the authorisation flow can be completed in a browser at https://perseus-demo-accounting.ib1.org/start.
+Technical information such as the code verifier, token, and the contents of the introspected token are displayed at each step.

 ### Introspection